February 23, 2017 by Ellis Dixon

 To be clear, if you’re in the market for some bedroom attire, you should check out Koisas d’Adultos shops or ask your friendly neighborhood stripper.
 The below costume shops are mostly for outdoor wear, though some of them might offer a side room full of less cutesy stuff.
 Happy hunting.

 Mon – Sat, 10h – 19h, Sun, closed

-Here you can find wigs, hats, headbands, and pretty much any accessory you can imagine.
+Here you can find wigs, hats, headbands, and pretty much any accessory you can imagine, which is surprising considering the shop is not a large one.
 Since it’s in Baixa, it’s the easiest shop to get to for your face paint, crazy tights, party hats, masks, lanterns, you name it.
-This business has been around for 125 years, so obviously they know what they’re doing.
-Helpful hint: If you’re into more alternative lifestyle toys, gifts, and costumes, check the back room.
+This business has been around for 125 years, so obviously they know what they’re doing and they do it right.
+Their staff is knowledgable and can help you find what you need or recommend a decent substitute if they don’t have exactly what you’re searching for.
+Helpful hint: If you’re into more, how shall we say… alternative lifestyle toys, gifts, and costumes, check the back room.

 Rua Conselheiro Arantes Pedroso, 55, Campo Martires

 Mon – Sat, 10h – 13h, 14h – 19h

 This large space is chock full of costumes ready to roll off the racks.
 Wigs, gloves, hats, masks, ready-made costumes, and even shoes (if you have small feet, that is) are available for purchase and there’s a place in the back where you can see if your look works.
 They frown on trying wigs on before you buy them, but ask nicely and they just might oblige.
 If you’re in the market for party favors or decorations, this place can help you get it done all in one go.
 You only have to brave the steep hill to get inside, but it’s worth the effort.
 Check out the virtual tour video below.

 Rua do Telhal 6A, Avenida